SignPath/Website-old/src/documentation/1_introduction.md

 Identify projects that need to be signed, restrict their content and define which elements need signing.

 * Multiple files can be signed in a single step (includes deep signing of nested artifacts)
-* The [artifact configuration] may be maintained by the development team and submitted to SignPath administrators when it changes.
+* The [artifact configuration] may be maintained by the development team and submitted to SignPath administrators when it changes

 </td>
     </tr>